 What is really eye-opening and disturbing is that, in connection with the discovery of the funds, it was also discovered that Lead Detective, Rudolfo Gomez had actually extorted a portion of the reward money from Saffold.
 Gomez was later caught falsifying information on a warrant application, in an unrelated case and prosecuted for his crime.
 However, Gomez's sinister involvement in this case went further.

-Vanessa Telford was Steven Hopgood's girlfriend, and the mother of his children, with whom he resided at the time of the crime.
+Steven Hopgood resided with the mother of his children at the time of the crime.
 Inexplicably, the Public Defenders refused to call her as a witness, to testify to Hopgood’s alibi, which she has provided in a report to the lawyers' investigators, proving that Hopgood did not go out that day, but was inside with her the entire day, and moreover that he did not have any firearms, thereby disproving Saffold's claim that Hopgood had given Riley the gun.

-A review of all of the court proceedings, the withheld Police Reports, the statement of Vanessa Telford, the misconduct and lies of the Prosecutor, and the information regarding Lead Detective Rudolfo Gomez, together with the fatal flaws and inconsistencies on Paris Saffold's story, it is indisputable that Steven Donte Hopgood is actually innocent of any involvement in the murder of Cort.
+A review of all of the court proceedings, the withheld Police Reports, the statement of the mother of Hopgood's children, the misconduct and lies of the Prosecutor, and the information regarding Lead Detective Rudolfo Gomez, together with the fatal flaws and inconsistencies on Paris Saffold's story, it is indisputable that Steven Donte Hopgood is actually innocent of any involvement in the murder of Cort.
 He was set up by a liar seeking money and dismissal of his own criminal charge, and the proof of his innocence was never presented to the trial court, or the jury due to prosecutorial misconduct and ineffective counsel.